 21. Capella University

-Other Considerations: Capella University offers a number of undergraduate programs and online certificates, as well as the opportunity for students to further their education after undergraduate degree completion.
+Other Considerations: Capella University offers a number of undergraduate online degrees and online certificates.
+Additionally, you can earn a master’s degree or doctoral degree from Capella.
 Capella University is accredited by the Higher Learning Commission.

 20. Drexel University

-Cost: Tuition varies slightly among the programs.
-For instance, tuition in the B.S. in business administration program is $790 per credit hour, but only $761 for several other bachelor-level programs.
+Cost: Tuition varies slightly among the online degree programs.
+For instance, tuition for the Bachelor of Science in business administration program is $478 per credit hour.
+The tuition for the bachelor’s in criminal justice is $459 per credit.

 Why It’s a Great Choice: Drexel University received the 2010 Sloan – C Awards for Excellence in Institution-Wide Online Education and was recognized by the 2015 “Best Colleges” by U.S. News & World Report.
 Alumni who return to DU receive a tuition reduction on future online education.

-Other Considerations: Drexel University Online programs are accredited by the Middle States Association of Colleges and Schools.
+Other Considerations: Drexel University’s online programs are accredited by the Middle States Association of Colleges and Schools.

 19. Post University

 Other Considerations: Post University is accredited by the New England Association of Schools and Colleges and by the Commission on Institutions of Higher Education of the New England Association of Schools and Colleges.
-Students can choose from a B.S. in business, public service, or education, or a B.S. or B.A. from the College of Arts and Sciences.
+Students can choose from:

 18. Southern New Hampshire University

-Why It’s a Great Choice: SNHU has support services to help online students throughout their degree program.
-It offers asynchronous work with 24/7 accessibility, so students can take courses whenever they want.
+Why It’s a Great Choice: SNHU has support services to help online students throughout their online degree program.
+The online university offers asynchronous work with 24/7 accessibility, so students can take courses whenever they want.

 17. Western Governors University